 You fill your days with activities and people you enjoy.
-Whether it’s dinner with friends, hitting the gym, meditating to relax or playing with your kids, the way you fill your day says a lot about what’s important to you.
+Whether it’s dinner with friends, taking your dog for a walk or playing with your kids, the way you fill your day says a lot about what’s important to you.
 Healthy choices help you stay strong physically, mentally and emotionally.

-While you may not always think of your kidney health, these powerhouse organs play an important role in your overall health and well-being.
+While you may not always think of your kidney health, these powerhouse organs play an important role in your overall health and wellbeing.
+They help:

 - Balance minerals including sodium, phosphorus and potassium

 - Filter waste and toxins from the blood

 - Promote production of red blood cells

 - Support bone health by activating Vitamin D